hkvision/ipex-llm/python/friesian/DEVCATALOG_workflow.md

 - Easily build efficient in-memory, distributed data analytics and AI pipelines that runs on a single Intel® Xeon cluster.
 - Seamlessly scale TensorFlow and PyTorch applications to big data platforms.
-- Direct deployment on production clusters including Hadoop/YARN and Kubernetes clusters.
+- Directly deploy solutions on production Hadoop/YARN and Kubernetes clusters.

 For more details, visit the BigDL [GitHub repository](https://github.com/intel-analytics/BigDL/tree/main) and